OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 **Threats**

-- Service is misused
-- Juice Shop sends malicious emails
+- Juice Shop sends malicious emails (spoofing+)
-- Connected to the correct service
+- Connecting to a fake service (spoofing)
-- BCC abused
+- BCC header field is abused (tampering, information disclosure)
-- HTML body injection
+- Malicious data can be injected into the HTML body (tampering)
-- Header injection
+- Malicious data can be injected to the email headers headers (tampering)
-- Juice Shop sending spam
+- Juice Shop sending spam (spoofing+)
-- Email message tampering
-- Sent confirmation
+- Emails are not being sent (denial of service)
+- Sent emails not confirmed appropriately by email service provider (repudiation)
-- Sensitive data sent in emails
+- Sensitive data sent in emails (information disclosure)
-- Tracking mechanism (privacy)
+- Email tracking mechanism is misused or abused (information disclosure / privacy)

 **Assumptions**

-- Rest API
+- Rest API is used
 - TLS is used
 - Threat models exist for TLS
-- Delivery confirmation
+- Email service is only used for delivery confirmation
-- Validated reputation
+- Juice Shop has validated reputation of the email delivery mechanism

 #### Invoice Tracking (Internal)